-One of the greatest risks that patients take when undergoing surgery is that of surgical site infections, which occur when the area operated on becomes contaminated or bacteria invade the incision site after the surgery.
+One of the greatest risks patients take when undergoing surgery is surgical site infections, which occur when the area operated on becomes contaminated, or bacteria invade the incision site after the surgery.

 Hospital Readmission Study Results

 The results revealed that only about two percent of the patients readmitted returned due to complications that resulted from problems experienced in the hospital.

 Legal Implications of Surgical Site Infections

 Whenever infections go untreated, on the other hand, bacteria reproduce rapidly and begin to travel to other areas of the body.
-It generally takes time for infections to progress and for bacteria to become mobile which is why the failure to detect infections is commonly associated with neglect.
+It generally takes time for infections to progress and for bacteria to become mobile, so the failure to detect infections is commonly associated with neglect.

 Due to the ease with which infections can be detected and the preventative measures available to health professionals, hospitals and staff may find themselves liable should patients suffer from serious infections following surgical procedures.

 Taking extra steps to ensure that a patient is ready to be discharged and not at risk of contracting an infection is not only an important step to take to reduce the likelihood of readmission, but these measures will also limit the number of claims filed against hospitals for medical malpractice resulting from negligence.

 Do you have legal questions or concerns?
 Contact a Chicago medical malpractice attorney from Rosenfeld Injury Lawyers, LLC.